Mayankasnora/Team-5-Project/README.md

 | `GITHUB_TOKEN` | GitHub personal access token for [GitHub Models API](https://github.com/marketplace/models) |

 The app uses `gpt-4o-mini` via the GitHub Models inference endpoint (`https://models.inference.ai.azure.com`) — **completely free** with a GitHub account.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request or open an issue if you have suggestions for new teaching strategies or UI improvements.